wp-plugins/st-daily-tip/readme.txt

 6. If *Display Date* and *Display Day* are not specified, the tip that is not shown yet (or the oldest shown tip) will be displayed
 7. If you have specified a *Display Date* , the tip will be displayed only on that particular date
 8. If *Display Date* is not specified and *Display Day* is specified, the tip will only be shown on that date
+9. We have not used any styling for Daily Tip.
+So that it can merge easily in your website.
+    To Apply CSS.
+Use following classes.
+	a. tip_container - The main div that contains daily tip, has this class.
+	b. tip_text - the div that contains tip_text.
+	c. tip_last_shown - div that contains Last Shown Date
+	d. tip_title - the div that contains tip_title.
+	e. tip_date -  the div that contains date.

 == Changelog ==
 = 2.9 =